 21.2 aviation, other than as a passenger;

-21.3 hazardous, competitive or professional sports or
+21.3 any competitive or professional sport or activity; or

 21.4 any form of race or speed test, unless it’s on foot or involves any non-mechanically propelled vehicle, vessel, craft or aircraft.